 Therefore, unless a child commits a crime as serious as homicide or bodily harm to another person, the goal is treatment and rehabilitation, not necessarily incarceration, unless a judge deems there is no other option.

-As a trusted and caring advocate for juveniles caught in the juvenile court system, attorney Jeff Weeden is dedicated to helping your child get the help they need while leading their case to resolution.
+As a trusted and caring advocate for juveniles in the juvenile court system, attorney Jeff Weeden is dedicated to helping your child get the help they need while leading their case to resolution.
 To help you understand what your child faces when charged with a crime, attorney Weeden explains the process.

 Call WeedenLaw, criminal defense attorneys at 720.307.4330 today to learn more about how you can help your child defend against the juvenile and underage crimes.